turbot/steampipe-docs/docs/guides/aws-orgs.md

 This guide will offer three scenarios for accessing all of your AWS accounts using [cross-account roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).

 1. Leverage local credentials to authenticate and assume the cross-account role in a single AWS Organization.
-2. Leverage EC2 Instance credentials to authenticate and assume the cross-account role in a single Organization.
+2. Leverage EC2 Instance credentials to authenticate and assume the cross-account role in a single AWS Organization.
-3. Leverage EC2 Instance credentials to authenticate and assume the same cross-account role in multiple Organizations.
+3. Leverage EC2 Instance credentials to authenticate and assume the same cross-account role in multiple AWS Organizations.

 Why cross-account roles?
 Simply put, they are AWS best-practice for accessing multiple AWS accounts.
 [AWS recommends](https://docs.aws.amazon.com/accounts/latest/reference/credentials-access-keys-best-practices.html) customers leverage roles over long-term access keys.
 [AWS Identity Center](https://aws.amazon.com/iam/identity-center/) (formerly known as AWS Single Sign On or SSO) works for a small number of accounts, but as an end-user, you must run `aws sso login` for each account.